KieranPritchard/Colour-Flipper/ReadMe.md

 ### Challenges Faced:
 There was only one problem with the code being it wasn't updating when the button was clicked, this was because the javascript was applying the `background-color` style with a typo. the typo made it like this: `background-colour` however, this was due to the U.K spelling of it which is where I live.
 On the other hand, I had a problem with styling it.
 But that was down more to perfectionism.
 ### Outcome:
-successfully created a project that practises what was laid out in the objective, also managed to practise using javascript to build a project.
+Successfully created a project that practises what was laid out in the objective, also managed to practise using javascript to build a project.
 ## How to Use the Project
 1. **Clone The Repository**
 	* This saves the repository to your local device, you can do this with git.